MetalWorkerTools/DC300_RPM_Display/README.md

  Original Author: Jeffrey Nelson (nelsonjm@macpod.net)

- This is a small arduino sketch for reading the RPM of some Chinese lathes.
+ This is a small arduino sketch for reading the RPM of some Chinese lathes and mills.
 The original sketch from Jeffrey Nelson is changed so it can run on a ATTINY85 board.

   Modifications:
   - Trigger on receive of clockpulse, no need for strobe signal